scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 `oldest-supported-numpy` package is a SciPy metapackage that tracks the [correct version of NumPy to build wheels against for each version of Python and for each OS/implementation](https://github.com/scipy/oldest-supported-numpy/blob/master/setup.cfg).
-Otherwise, you would have to list the earlist version of NumPy that had support for each Python version here.
+Otherwise, you would have to list the earliest version of NumPy that had support for each Python version here.
 The package only goes back to Python 3.5, so you need to add the other line shown to include Python 2.7 (Scikit-HEP does not support NumPy older than 1.13).